Residents of Kuruman are sick and tired of buying expired goods from tuck shops in the neighbourhoods.

 The residents claim the food they buy at foreign nationals’ shops are expired and some products are fake.

 Over the past three weeks, the Dikwankwetla Forum in Kuruman has been confiscating these expired goods from the shops and burning these.

-Olebogeng Leserwane of the forum says they will not stop confiscating expired products at shops until government and other stakeholders intervene.
+Olebogeng Leserwane of the forum said they would not stop confiscating expired products at shops until government and other stakeholders intervened.

 On Friday (31/08) the shops in Kuruman town were searched.
 Some of the goods were found to have expired about a year ago.

 Shop owners had no valid explanation as to why they had not removed the expired goods from the shelves.